vidyar/docs-1/sources/api.rst

 ** Overview and Purpose **
 ---------------------------

-The Shppable API allows you to do anything through HTTP requests, that you would normally need to use the Shippable dashboard for.
+The Shippable API allows you to do anything through HTTP requests, that you would normally need to use the Shippable dashboard for.
 Our API is RESTful, and can be interfaced through curl, third party tools, your own wrapper libraries, or any form of HTTPS communication.